fisamodo/Laravel-PHP---Blog-site/README.md

 </p>

 I wanted to explore the depths of PHP using Laravel framework.
 My goal was to better understand MVC php apps.
-In this project i used things like: Routing, Models, Database Migrations, Blade views, Authentication and Access control, CRUD, File uploading to my blog, and controllers.
+In this project i used things like: Routing, Models, Database Migrations, Blade views, Authentication(Login/register) and Access control, CRUD, File uploading to my blog, and controllers.

 I used Composer to install Laravel and to install other addons i needed during the making of this app.
 Database was hosted by XAMPP using MYSQL(phpMyAdmin) and Apache.
 I also used artisan for some php things